k9mail/k9mail-docs/docs/en/current/settings/general.md

 #### Show correspondent names

-Show the sender's name from the email headers rather than the email address.
+Disable this to display email addresses instead of correspondent names.

 #### Correspondent above subject

-Self-explanatory.
+Show correspondent names above the subject line, rather than below it.

 #### Show contact names

-If contacts are found in Android's address book, choosing this option means K-9 shows the name from there instead of from the email itself.
+If contacts are found in Android's Contacts, enabling this means that K-9 shows the name from there instead of from the email itself.

 #### Colorize contacts

-Show contacts that you already know in a different color.
+Here you can select the color to use for correspondent names from your Contacts.
+All other correspondents will be displayed in the default color.

 Only available when "Show contact names", above, is selected.

 #### Contact name color